-No LSAT examination is required.
+- No LSAT examination is required.

-Study in a beautiful, vibrant, and convenient community.
+- You get to study in a beautiful, vibrant, and convenient community.
 Fort Lauderdale features easy access to three international airports, international ports, and one of the fast growing and dynamic international economies in the world.

 International Consortium for Global Legal Education

-NSU Shepard Broad College of Law has established an International Consortium for Global Legal Education to provide students, (recent) graduates, and faculty of Consortium Partner Universities the opportunity to promote a diverse global legal community, develop best practices in legal education, and encourage research.
+NSU Law has established an International Consortium for Global Legal Education to provide students, (recent) graduates, and faculty of Consortium Partner Universities the opportunity to promote a diverse global legal community, develop best practices in legal education, and encourage research.
 Recent graduates of Consortium Partner Universities qualify for additional benefits, including dual-enrollment opportunities, scholarships, and the option of earning a third degree, the M.S. in Law and Policy.
 NSU Law offers a limited number of opportunities for current students at Consortium Partner Universities to enroll at NSU Law while still studying at their home institution through a dual-enrollment option.